S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 Facilitator asks: _Is the description of the driver and requirement clear enough?
 Is this an organizational driver?
 Is this driver relevant for you to respond to?
 And, is this requirement suitable?_

-This first step is simply about ensuring that the driver is summarized clearly enough and that it’s relevant for those who are involved to respond to it.
-Once the driver has been accepted, you’ll have the chance to ask further questions and learn more in the next step
+This first step is simply about ensuring that the driver is summarized clearly enough and that it's relevant for those who are involved to respond to it.
+Once the driver has been accepted, you'll have the chance to ask further questions and learn more in the next step

 As a general recommendation, aim to complete this step with meeting attendees asynchronously, prior to meeting.
 This will give you the opportunity to make any refinements in advance and can save wasting precious meeting time.

 **If the driver is not described clearly enough**: take time to clarify and make any necessary changes to how the driver is summarized until there are no further objections.
 Unless this will be a quick fix, consider doing this after the meeting and defer forming the proposal until the driver is clear.

-**If the driver is not relevant for this group:** pass it on to the appropriate person or team, or, if it’s decided that this is not an organizational driver at all, discard it.
+**If the driver is not relevant for this group:** pass it on to the appropriate person or team, or, if it's decided that this is not an organizational driver at all, discard it.

 **If the requirement is considered to be unsuitable:** hear the argument(s) and if they qualify as objections, resolve them before considering the proposal.